 - DIY your party favors

-Now, as much as I love DIY party planning, these recommendations all ignore the giant pink elephant in the room: these tips all lead to putting more pressure on our already hectic schedules!
+Now, as much as I love DIY party planning, these recommendations all ignore the giant pink elephant in the room: the so-called ‘tips’ all lead to putting more pressure on our already hectic schedules! 😡

 The DIY Party Planning Trap